hattifn4ttar/youtube_supportfreemedia/readme.md

 ### How to install

-If you are comfortable using Chrome account and installing extension from the Chrome Store, use <a href="https://chrome.google.com/webstore/detail/youtube-support-independe/eebejapgbcnnodjkcnnbdloicadofnoe" id="youtubeLink">this link</a> and follow a standard installation procedure.
+If you are comfortable using Chrome account and installing extension from the Chrome Store, use <a href="https://chrome.google.com/webstore/detail/youtube-support-independe/eebejapgbcnnodjkcnnbdloicadofnoe" id="youtubeLink">this link</a> and follow the standard installation procedure.

 Otherwise you can install the extension locally: